Eucalyptus macrorhyncha: Taxonomy and naming

 The Wiradjuri people of New South Wales use the name gundhay for the species.

 Distribution and habitat

 Red stringybark occurs on ranges and tablelands of New South Wales, the Australian Capital Territory and Victoria, with a small, disjunct population in the Spring Gully Conservation Park south-west of Clare in South Australia.

+Conservation status

+E. macrorhyncha is listed as a least concern species with the International Union for the Conservation of Nature as it is spread over a broad geographic range and has an estimated extent of occurrence of 702982 km2 and an estimated area of occupancy of 2228 km2.
+Although it is also noted that it has a severely fragmented population that is in decline.